Skip to content

 Solidified lava along the Mauna Ulu Trail, Hawai'i Volcanoes National Park

-If the weather’s playing nice (mine was half-decent), you can spot other Hawaiian giants like Mauna Loa and Mauna Kea in the distance, and sometimes even catch the Pacific Ocean glittering on the horizon.
-I’m telling you – it’s pure magic!
+On a clear day, you can spot Mauna Loa and Mauna Kea in the distance, and sometimes even a faint line of the Pacific on the horizon.

 Trail Details